+'''

+\Umathchardef\xx="1"0"456

-$\Umathchardef\xx="1"0"456$ $\Umathcode$ 123="1"0"789
+\Umathcode 123="1"0"789

+'''

-Note 1: The new primitives that deal with delimiter-style objects do not set up a 'large family'.
+The new primitives that deal with delimiter-style objects do not set up a 'large family'.
 Selecting a suitable size for display purposes is expected to be dealt with by the font via the \Umathoperatorsize parameter (more information can be found in a following section).

-Note 2: For these three primitives, all information is packed into a single signed integer.
-For the first two (\Umathcharnum and \Umathcodenum), the lowest 21 bits are the character code, the 3 bits above that represent the math class, and the family data is kept in the topmost bits (This means that the values for math families 128-255 are actually negative).
+For some of these primitives, all information is packed into a single signed integer.
+For the first two (\Umathcharnum and \Umathcodenum), the lowest 21 bits are the character code, the 3 bits above that represent the math class, and the family data is kept in the topmost bits This means that the values for math families 128-255 are actually negative.
 For \Udelcodenum there is no math class.
 The math family information is stored in the bits directly on top of the character code.
 Using these three commands is not as natural as using the two- and three-value commands, so unless you know exactly what you are doing and absolutely require the speedup resulting from the faster input scanning, it is better to use the verbose commands instead.

-Note 3: The \Umathaccent command accepts optional keywords to control various details regarding math accents.
-See section 6.12 below for details.
+The \Umathaccent command accepts optional keywords to control various details regarding math accents.
+See section 7.12 below for details.

-New primitives that exist in $LuaT_EX$ only (all of these will be explained in following sections):
+There are more new primitives and all of these will be explained in following sections:

-primitive value range (in hex) \Uroot $0+0-FF+10FFFF^2$ \Uoverdelimiter $0+0-FF+10FFFF^2$ \Udelimiterover $0+0-FF+10FFFF^2$ \Udelimiterunder $0+0-FF+10FFFF^2$
+PRIMITIVE VALUE RANGE (IN HEX)

+\Uroot 0 + 0-FF + $10$ FFFF

+\Uoverdelimiter 0 + 0-FF + $10$ FFFF

+\Uunderdelimiter 0 + 0-FF + $10$ FFFF

+\Udelimiterover 0 + 0-FF + $10$ FFFF

+\Udelimiterunder 0 + 0-FF + $10$ FFFF

-6.3 Cramped math styles
+7.3 Cramped math styles